.png)

 Customers on Numeric can clearly assign preparers and reviewers for tasks with full audit-ready documentation built-in.

-If your team is treading water or even underwater with a manual close, it might be time to consider implementing accounting software.
+If your team is treading water or even underwater with a manual close, it might be time to consider implementing account reconciliation software.

 Automation offers a solution to many of the key challenges in account reconciliation: it minimizes errors, handles large volumes of data efficiently, and reduces time spent on the most repetitive of tasks.